dart-lang/language/accepted/future-releases/unified-collections/feature-specification.md

     1. Otherwise, insert `entry` into `map`.

 1. The result of the map literal expression is `map`.
+If the literal is constant, make the map immutable.